codersMom/angular100-labs-2020-06-22/Ch10-Forms/2reactive/README.md

    ![](../screenshots/2-import-reactive.png)

-4. Copy the contents of the login directory in this README file folder over the contents in your login directory.

-5. View the new versions of files in the **/login** folder in the VS Code editor.
+4. View the new versions of files in the **/login** folder in the VS Code editor.
-    1. In the **login.component.html** notice the use of formGroup and how the error messages, and submit are worked with conditionally.
+    * In the **login.component.html** notice the use of formGroup and how the error messages, and submit are worked with conditionally.
-    2. In the **login.component.ts** file, notice the work with FormBuilder, and setting up of email and password along with Validators.
-Validators.required is built in, and ValidationService.emailValidator and ValidationService.passwordValidator are custom.
+    *  In the **login.component.ts** file, notice the work with FormBuilder, and setting up of email and password along with Validators.
+Validators.required is built in.
+    *  The ValidationService.emailValidator and ValidationService.passwordValidator are custom.

-6. With these changes in place your code should now work.
+5. With these changes in place your code should now work.
 Clicking on login should bring up the login page.
+    * Supplying an invalid email will give you feedback.
+Where is this defined in the code?
-Supplying the username of user and the password of root should log you in.
+    * suppying **test@test.com** and **abcd1234** should log you in
+    * How are these parameters being passed ot the service?
+    * logout and try an invalid - properly formatted email

+1. Mark your work as complete.
+If you are done before others attempt the bonus.

 ## Bonus
 1. Use Reactive form to add a new album.